 You can use a network to define a gateway IP and the network range for the VMs attached to that network.
 All Compute Engine networks use the IPv4 protocol.
-Every GCP project is provided with a default network with preset configurations and firewall rules, but you should add a custom subnetwork and add firewall rules based on a minimum privilege model.
+Every Google Cloud project is provided with a default network with preset configurations and firewall rules, but you should add a custom subnetwork and add firewall rules based on a minimum privilege model.
 By default, a newly created network has no firewall rules and hence no network access.

 You might want to add more than one subnetwork, if you want to isolate parts of your network, and depending on your requirements.
 For more information, see Subnetworks.

 The firewall rules apply to the entire network and all the VMs in the network.
 You can add a firewall rule that allows traffic between VMs in the same network and across subnetworks.
 You can also configure firewalls to apply to specific target VMs by using the tagging mechanism.